lobrien/FRC2025/docs/git.md

     5. Click the "✓" checkmark above your message to commit
 * At the end of a work session (or even better, every time get the next thing working) push your commits.
     1. In VS Code, click the "Source Control" icon
-    2. Select "Push" to send changes to Github.
+    2. Select "Push" to send changes to GitHub.

 TODO: talk about branching?
 {>> LOB: I'm thinking at a later date.
 My worry is that I know changes come fast and furious at competitions.